How to create a self-updating GitHub profile README

 -->

-You could just throw in text-based information about your work, your contact information and your interests, but you can also add emojis and images to spice your README up.
+You could just throw in text-based information about your work, your contact information and your interests, but you can also add emojis and images to spice things up.
 Even animated GIFs and SVG images with animation work fine.

 Automatically updating with my latest blog posts

-The workflow to automatically update my profile README with the latest blog posts is defined in a build.yml that defines the workflow name and the occasions when it runs in the first part:
+The workflow to automatically update my readme with the latest blog posts is defined in a build.yml that defines the workflow name and the occasions when it runs in the first part:

 name: Build README.md